-II.B.4.c) In addition to the program director, there must be at least one core
+II.B.4.d) In addition to the program director, there must be at least one core faculty member who is qualified and available to serve as a

-- II.C.
-Program Coordinator - II.C.1.
+II.C.
+Program Coordinator

+II.C.1.
 There must be a program coordinator.
+(Core)

-(Core) - II.C.2.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration (Core) - II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)
+II.C.2.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration (Core)

+II.C.2.a)

+At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)

-Number of Approved Fellow Positions Minimum FTE
+Number of Approved Minimum ETE

+Fellow Positions Minimum FTE

 6 or fewer 0.3

 7-8 0.45

 9 or more 0.5